 - The second on gastrointestinal function was jointly led by Ronald Pfeiffer, M.D., professor and Vice Chair of the Department of Neurology at the University of Tennessee Health Science Center in Memphis, TN, and Eamonn Quigley, M.D., a gastroenterologist and Medical Director of The Lynda K. and David M. Underwood Center for Digestive Disorders at Houston Methodist Hospital in Houston, TX.

-Each meeting also involved people with Parkinson's who first recommended each topic and PDF Research Advocates.
-Be sure to read Anne's story of why she first submitted fatigue as a research priority on behalf of her husband Jim.
+Stay tuned for updates on reseach into our 2014 priority areas, fatigue and gastrointestinal function, and for selections for 2015.
+Also be sure to read Anne's story of why she first submitted fatigue as a research priority on behalf of her husband Jim.

 - What questions trended in the first Community Choice Research Award online survey?
 View results here.